Cyclone1070/deployagent/docs/contributing/architecture_guidelines.md

 > [!IMPORTANT]
 > **Core Principle**: Make invalid states unrepresentable.
 Design your code so that it is impossible to misuse.
+> These principles are strict guidelines to ensure maintainable, testable, and robust Go code.
+Any violations, no matter how small, will be rejected immediately during code review.

 ## 1. Package Design principles
 **Goal**: Small, focused, reusable components.